Montana Cowboy Hall of Fame INDUCTEE 2014

 Fred Charles Henderson (1895-1982)

-Fred worked the Family Ranch until 1971.
+Fred worked the family ranch until 1971.
 Fred was an easy going person and a good neighbor.
-Fred even at a very young age was always there for everyone.
-In 1971 the Henderson Ranch was sold.
+Fred, even at a very young age, was always there for everyone.
+In 1971, the Henderson Ranch was sold.
 Fred and Allie lived on the ranch for another five years and then moved to Big Sandy.

-Fred and Allie were one of the last in the Bear Paw Mountains to trail their cows and calves to market some 35 miles from the ranch to be shipped to Chicago or Sioux City, Iowa to be sold.
+Fred and Allie were one of the last in the Bears Paw Mountains to trail their cows and calves to market, some 35 miles from the ranch to be shipped to Chicago or Sioux City, Iowa, to be sold.
 They were also one of the last in the Bears Paw Mountains to have fed their cattle with teams.
 Everywhere Fred and Allie went was by horse.
-Fred attended every Montana Cowboy Association Convention from 1941 until the time he died in 1982.